 St Augustine’s Cross was erected in 1884 on the spot where Augustine came ashore and first met Ethelbert.
 The King was not sure what to make of his visitors so he bade them wait in Thanet.
 When he came to visit he insisted on meeting them outdoors under an oak tree for fear of witchcraft.
 However, the King was impressed with their message and allowed them to proceed to Canterbury and preach to his people.
 The monks sung prayers on their way to the city, the first Gregorian chant heard in England.

 Augustine succeeded in establishing Christianity amongst the English people and also brought written law, sacred music, monasticism and the link to the wider western church.
 The monastery and cathedrals he founded were centres of learning for nearly 1000 years.
 St Augustine’s in Ramsgate has just been renovated thanks to funding from the Heritage Lottery Fund and in 2012 the official shrine to St Augustine was re-established there.

 Directions – 13.5 miles

 From All Saint’s West Stourmouth continue down the lane and on along the track at the side of a drainage ditch.
-This flows into the river at Pluck’s Gutter (The Dog and Duck does a good breakfast).
+This flows into the river at Pluck’s Gutter.
 Here cross the bridge and follow the road for 50 yards before taking the footpath beside the road as far as the Abbott’s Wall.
 This is a raised track which heads off to the right across the fields for just over a mile (follow the farm track away from the road and after 50 yards look out for the path which passes between parallel hedges to the right).
 When you reach a track heading sharply right take this down to the river.
 Turn left along the bank for half a mile before taking the footpath to the left which after ducking through a hedge to the left, follows the fields around to Minster.